Sign in

 Portsea Surf Beach to London Bridge Lookout Loop

-Located in the gorgeous Point Nepean National Park, home to one of the most treacherous coastlines in Victoria, this scenic Mornington Peninsula walk highlights the wonderful London Bridge Lookout.
+Located in the gorgeous Point Nepean National Park, the scenic Portsea Surf Beach to London Bridge Lookout Loop walk highlights the wonderful London Bridge Lookout.
 Make way along the trail to a viewpoint overlooking these impressive rock formations, plus sweeping coastal views.
-It's a wonderful opportunity to marvel at some of nature's finest engineering.
+It's a wonderful opportunity to marvel at some of nature's finest engineering, and one of the best coastal walks on the Mornington Peninsula.

 Cairns Bay (Image Credit: Visit Melbourne)